 McKenzie Sports Physical Therapy is your premier physical therapy clinic to manage all of your orthopedic post-operative surgical repairs and reconstructions.
 We successfully restore the lives of people who’ve had knee replacements, hip replacements, spinal surgeries, complex knee ligament injuries, rotator cuff repairs, and everything in-between.
 We have close relationships with the best surgeons in Philadelphia.
 We’ve seen the good, the bad and the ugly and can steer you to a professional who gets the job done with the least amount of pain and scarring.

-Below are some typical timelines of what you should expect post surgery.
+Below are some typical timelines of what you should expect post-surgery.
 These will vary depending on you, and your specific procedure.
-Have question about your specific procedure, and timeline?
-Call us 267-332-8102 and we can help answer your questions.
+Have a question about your specific procedure and timeline?
+Call us at 267-332-8102 and we can help answer your questions.

 Day 1: You will be placed in a long leg splint or brace to keep the leg straight, and sent home.